docketanalyzer/docketanalyzer/README.md

 ## ML Extensions

-Use the following to make sure you have all the needed requirements for the ML extensions:
+Use the following to install all the needed requirements for the ML extensions:

 ```
 pip install 'docketanalyzer[ml]'